reflectoring/reflectoring.github.io/content/blog/2022/2022-03-28-express-error-handling.md

 When we request a non-existent route in the application for example: `http://localhost:3000/productswitherrornew`, the third error handler is invoked giving us an error message: `invalid path`.

-## Error Handling while Calling Promise based Methods
+## Error Handling while Calling Promise-based Methods
 Lastly, it will be worthwhile to look at the best practices for handling errors in JavaScript promise blocks.
 A promise is a JavaScript object which represents the eventual completion (or failure) of an asynchronous operation and its resulting value.

 We can enable Express to catch errors in promises by providing `next` as the final catch handler as shown in this example: